iabraham/ece220-sp25/lec12/README.md

     }
 }
 ```
-You should compare the differences between the two files fin terms of callee build up and tear down.
+You should compare the differences between the two files in terms of callee
+build up and tear down.